Ubuntu Server Initial Setup

 Copy SSH key to a new user

-Next we have to copy the public SSH key from root user to the new user.
-This way we can login as both using the same SSH key.
+Next you’ve to copy the public SSH key from root user to the new user.
+This way you can login as both using the same SSH key.
 The simplest way to copy the files with the correct ownership and permissions is with the

 rsync command.
 This will copy the root user’s